dawiidio/glossia/README.md

 Probably not so much since it is still an early stage of development, nevertheless I would like glossia to rely on native css as much as it is possible while providing minimal api for js, I hope it gets faster with time

+## Alternatives?

+Probably the best alternative I currently know is `vanilla-extract` I like the general idea behind this lib while I'm not a big fan of it's api.